Perry Tchiegne Wandji slams door in boys basketball sectional final for Benet | NCTV17

-With only 16 teams remaining in the IHSA boys basketball playoffs, March is bringing the madness, with Benet Academy squaring off against Bolingbrook in a highly competitive sectional final.
+With only 16 teams remaining in the IHSA boys basketball playoffs, March is bringing the madness, with Benet Academy and forward Perry Tchiegne Wandji are squaring off against Bolingbrook in a highly competitive sectional final.
 This play is presented by Trunnell Insurance.

 Redwing guard Perry Tchiegne Wandji played a key role in sealing the game for the white and red.
 His defensive stop allows him to slip through the Raider defense, setting up for a monster one-handed slam.

-Benet Academy moves on to the super-sectionals on Monday night at Northern Illinois University.
+Benet Academy moves on to the super-sectionals on Monday night at Northern Illinois University, while Tchiegne Wandji earns the NSW Play of the Week!

 Where to find more NSW Content